KevinWhalen/WeatherAlerts/README.md

 on the back end.
 When a visitor of the website comes, javascript is used to check the alert information file via a jQuery library AJAX request.

-By using a flat file to store the alerts, transfer waste can be reduced by leveraging the fact that most browsers check for changes to requested resources before downloading them.
-A database request could send the same information to every page the user visits.
+Using a flat file to store the alerts is a simpler installation than using a database and more portable than using websockets.
+This systems normal operating conditions will store a tiny amount of information for a short period of time.

-Checking the alert file is on a five minute timer to avoid having to coordinate updates with the backend system.
+Checking the alert file is on a timer to avoid having to coordinate updates with the backend system.

 ---